MateusMalves/oracle-one-data-science/README.md

 │
 ├── data/ # Data files used in the projects (I/O)
 │
-├── label_plots.py # Module with a function to abstract plot labelling │
+├── plot_utils.py # Module with functions to abstract plot labelling etc.
+│
 ├── load_data.py # Module with functions to load data from CSV files │